open-infrastructure-labs/caerus-udf/examples/spark-udf/README_SPARK_UDF_PERFORMANCE.md

   - **Before** (Spark native UDF): 3 repeat measurements in ms: 9314, 9593, 9738 **average 9548**
   - **After** (udf-compiler): 3 repeat measurements in ms: 5692, 5942, 5516 **average 5716**
   - **Improvement of UDF translation: 167%**
-- NDP pushdown is not tested yet, will work on the datasource and storage next
+- ***NDP pushdown is not tested yet, will work on the datasource and storage next***
+- ***Larger dataset, 100m and 1b records etc., cause Spark to throw OOM exception, need further investigation on Spark settings and/or cluster setup***
+- ***Continue to identify other datasets/queries for Spark UDF translation***